piotrmaciejbednarski/FluxLang/readme.md

 ### Keywords
 ```
-and, as, asm, assert, async, auto, await, break, case, catch, const, continue, data,
+alignof, and, asm, assert, auto, break, bool, case, catch, const, continue, data, def
-def, default, do, else, enum, false, float, for, if, import, in, int, is, namespace,
+default, do, else, enum, false, float, for, if, import, in, int, is, namespace
-not, object, operator, or, return, signed, sizeof, struct, super, switch, template,
+not, object, or, return, signed, sizeof, struct, super, switch, template, this,
-this, throw, true, try, typeof, unsigned, using, void, volatile, while, xor
+throw, true, try, typeof, unsigned, using, void, volatile, while, xor
 ```

 ### Built-in Types